aframevr/aframe/docs/introduction/vr-headsets-and-webxr-browsers.md

 <iframe src="https://caniuse.com/#search=webxr" height="480px" width="100%"></iframe>

-## Where Does A-Frame Want to Take WebVR?
+## Where Does A-Frame Want to Take WebXR?

 A-Frame aims for highly immersive and interactive VR content with native-like performance.
 For this, A-Frame believes the minimum viable bar will trend